Petta Rap

 Petta Rap is a 2024 Indian Tamil-language musical action comedy film directed by S. J. Sinu and produced by Jobi.
 P. Sam.
 The film stars Prabhu Deva and Vedhika, alongside Bagavathi Perumal, Ramesh Thilak and Vivek Prasanna.
 The music was composed by D. Imman, while cinematography and editing were handled by Jithu Damodar and Nishad Yusuf.

 Petta Rap released in theatres worldwide on 27 September 2024 to mixed-to-negative reviews from critics and audiences alike, eventually becoming a box-office disappointment.

 Plot

-Petta Rap revolves around the lives of Bala, a middle-class youngster trying to become an action hero of Tamil films, and Janaki, a middle-class girl with an aspiration to become a pop singer.
+Bala is a middle-class young man with dreams larger than his reality.
+Working as a junior artist in Tamil cinema, he aspires to become a major action hero, inspired since childhood by legendary stars and their iconic performances.
+His life revolves around this dream, but circumstances constantly test his resolve.

+Parallel to Bala’s struggles is Janaki, also known as Jeni, his former classmate who once harbored feelings for him.
+After a heartbreak caused by Bala’s unrequited love, she reinvents herself and emerges as a successful pop singer.
+Fate reunites them years later under dramatic circumstances when Jeni accidentally injures the brother of a powerful gangster while defending herself.
+At the same time, Bala collides with the gangster’s car, sparking a violent confrontation that he miraculously survives, demonstrating his courage and resilience.

+Despite his bravery, Bala’s life begins to unravel.
+He loses key industry opportunities after clashing with a film’s lead actor on set and is subsequently blacklisted.
+Feeling the weight of failure, he contemplates ending his life but decides instead to live one last time with reckless abandon, selling family heirlooms to fund a final spree.

+In the midst of this turmoil, Bala encounters Jeni again at a wedding reception.
+Their reunion reignites old emotions and memories, forcing both of them to confront the choices that shaped their lives.
+The film follows Bala’s journey as he struggles with despair, rediscovers his passion through dance and music, and seeks redemption.

+The narrative moves between past and present, tracing Bala and Jeni’s shared history, their separation, and the challenges they face in pursuing love and ambition.
+Throughout the story, Bala grapples with his failures, rekindles his dreams, and ultimately confronts the possibility of hope and new beginnings.

 Production

 S. J. Sinu, known for films like Djibouti (2021) and Theru (2023) announced his Tamil directorial debut with Prabhu Deva and Vedhika in lead roles.
 The makers also signed Sunny Leone in a cameo appearance.
 The film started filming on 15 June 2023 at Puducherry and was wrapped up on 21 February 2024.
 The film was titled Petta Rap which carries the tagline Sing, Action, Dance Repeat.
 The film's title is inspired by a song from Prabhu Deva's 1994 film Kaadhalan, in which the music was composed by A. R. Rahman.
 The song has been remixed for this film.